sirca/clusterous/docs/manual/06_Environments.md

 To stop the cluster itself, use the `destroy` command.

+## Preparing your application for Clusterous
+The first step to running your application on Clusterous is determining its architecture.
+Cluster applications tend to have multiple parts, whether they use existing frameworks (such as IPython Parallel) or use a custom-built one.
+Once you have determined the different parts (components), you need to run each component of the application in its own Docker container.

+The workflow for running your application on Clusterous would typically follow a similar pattern:

+- Place your application's components in Docker containers
+- Run the containers on your personal machine, ensuring that they run individually and can communicate with each other.
+This test run would of course be a scaled-down version of the cluster application (fewer workers)
+- Write the environment file for your application in order to run it on the cluster

+There are some requirements to be aware of for Clusterous applications:

+- If a component opens a network port, it must be within the range 1024-65535.
+If your application uses other ports, you need to be able to customise it to use one within this range.
+- The shared volume is automatically mounted on /home/data on all containers.
+If you need to place configuration files or input data on the shared volume, you need to be able to tell your application where to find them.

+If you port a popular framework to run on Clusterous, it may be best to leave your own code out of the environment itself.
+A lot of the power of Clusterous environments comes from reusability, so a general purpose environment may be useful to many people.

+## Running the Docker application in Clusterous
+There are two things to keep in mind when making your application run correctly in a Clusterous cluster.

+-
+- All Clusterous clusters have a dedicated "shared volume", which is an NFS volume accessible to all nodes.
+This volume is mounted in /home/data, and is typically used for launch scripts, common configuration files and so on, as well as for your application's input/output data.

 ## IPython example
 A more sophisticated example is available under `subprojects/environments/ipython-lite`.
 This example runs a configured IPython Parallel environment, and includes three different intercommunicating components and a number of configuration files.